JuliaLang/julia/doc/manual/noteworthy-differences.rst

 - In Julia, indexing of arrays, strings, etc. is 1-based not 0-based.
 - Julia arrays are assigned by reference.
 After ``A=B``, changing elements of ``B`` will modify ``A`` as well.
+- Julia arrays are column major (Fortran ordered) whereas C/C++ arrays are row major ordered by default.
+To get optimal performance when looping over arrays, the order of the loops should be reversed in Julia relative to C/C++ (see relevant section of :ref:`man-performance-tips`).
 - Julia values are passed and assigned by reference.
 If a function modifies an array, the changes will be visible in the caller.
 - In Julia, whitespace is significant, unlike C/C++, so care must be taken when adding/removing